jcoreio/webpack-meteor-tools/README.md

     ...
     new RunInMeteorPlugin({
       meteor: '/absolute/path/to/meteor/dir',
       key: 'any key',     // assets previously created in the meteor dir by a RunInMeteorPlugin
                           // with the same key will be deleted.
 This cleans out leftover assets
                           // from prod mode when launching dev mode, or vice versa.
       target: 'client',   // or 'server'
-      mode: 'dev'       // or 'prod'
+      mode: 'development' // or 'production'
     }),
   ]
 }